felipsandoval/duplicatescripts-scratch/README.md

 =============
 <br>

-As evidenced in the scientific literature, Scratch projects do extensive use of cloning (i.e. copy and paste).
-This can be a limitation in developing skills such as abstraction, as there are elements, such as block definitions, that are much better.
+As evidenced in the scientific literature, Scratch projects do extensive use of duplication (i.e. copy and paste).
+This can be a limitation in developing skills such as abstraction, as there are elements, like block definitions, that are much better.

-The program aims to extract data from code in Scratch projects to analyze its duplicity across.
+This program aims to extract data from code in Scratch projects to analyze its duplicity across the code, intra-sprite and project-wide.

 Given the JSON file within Scratch file formats (.SB3), the goal is to choose and collect the relevant attributes of each Sprite, process this information with a clustering algorithm, and give statistical and informative feedback on both intra-sprite and project-level duplicity.